caiorss/Emacs-Elisp-Programming/README.md

 **Repository Link**

 -   [Github Link](https://github.com/caiorss/Emacs-Elisp-Programming)

 -   Short Link: <http://tinyurl.com/emacsinabox> - Mneumonic: **Emacs In A Box**

-Emacs doesn't need presentation.
+Emacs doesn't need introduction.
 It is a scriptable and fully programmable text editor that can be customized in Elisp, an Emacs own lisp dialect that is based on [MacLisp](https://en.wikipedia.org/wiki/Maclisp), one of oldest lisp dialects, older than Common Lisp and Scheme, it was written in  1976 by the legendary [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman).
 Despite many incopatibilities with Common Lisp it has many constructs similar to it.
 An excellent book about Common Lisp that is also useful for Elisp and Scheme is available at [On Lisp - by Paul Graham](http://unintelligible.org/onlisp/onlisp.html).

+Note:

+-   It is a work in progress.
+-   You can see this document inside Emacs since it was converted to org-mode, see [README.org](README.md).

 **Configuration File**